 It can result in the potential for ridiculously more money over longer and longer periods of time.

 A Closer Look at How Continuously Compounded Interest Works:

 So to understand how we were able to get such a higher number harnessing the power of compound interest, let’s dissect this process just a little bit to see how it works and benefits our efforts at becoming rich.

 Because your investment earns absolutely no interest (since your mattress is not the same as bank and doesn’t pay you interest), the math for this scenario is very simple to understand:

 - $10,000 x 40 years = $400K

 In fact, using the rule of 72 and an inflation rate of 3%, your money would be worth half as much after 72 / 3 = 24 years.
-So after approximately 40 years, your money would be worth about a quarter of the purchasing power it has today!
+So after approximately 40 years, the money you chose to keep “safe” by stuffing it under a mattress would be worth about a quarter of the purchasing power it has today!
 Yikes!